Course Catalog

 • Transfer Student: Previously attended other colleges or universities, but never attended Wiregrass Georgia Technical College

 • Returning Student: Previously enrolled Wiregrass Georgia Technical College, Valdosta Technical College, or East Central Technical College student.
-Returning students who have sat out for three or more semesters must complete a new application.
+Returning students who have not attended for three or more semesters must complete a new application.

 • Transients Student: Currently enrolled at another regionally accredited institutions and wants to enroll at Wiregrass Georgia Technical College in order to complete coursework to transfer back to home institution.